NationalSecurityAgency/ghidra/README.md

 This repository contains the source for the core framework, features, and extensions.
 If you would like to contribute, please take a look at our [contributor guide][contrib] to see how you can participate in this open source project.

-If you are interested in projects like this and would like to develop this, and other cybersecurity tools, for NSA to help protect our nation and its allies, consider applying for a [career with us][career].
+If you are a U.S. citizen interested in projects like this, to develop Ghidra, and other cybersecurity tools, for NSA to help protect our nation and its allies, consider applying for a [career with us][career].